Program Description

 Phase 1: Online Coursework

-To register for a skills boot camp after you’ve completed Phase 1, you will need to visit the boot camp registration page.
+To register for a boot camp, please visit our website (emtutah.com) and sign up for the one that works for you.
 Please note that your remaining tuition will be due in full by the first day of boot camp.

 Phase 3: NREMT Testing and Licensure